microsoft/FluidFramework/docs/content/docs/faq.md

 ### Is Fluid trying to be a competitor to UX frameworks?

 Not at all.
-Fluid Framework is unopinionated about UX.
+The Fluid Framework is unopinionated about UX.

 ## Coding Frameworks

 ### Can I use ASP.NET, ASP.NET Core, and C\#?

-Fluid Framework is written in TypeScript but we don't want it to be limited to the web.
-You can use Fluid Framework with non-web technologies by leveraging a JavaScript runtime to host the Fluid code.
+The Fluid Framework is written in TypeScript but we don't want it to be limited to the web.
+You can use the Fluid Framework with non-web technologies by leveraging a JavaScript runtime to host the Fluid code.
 Ultimately it is critical that the same code be running in all clients to ensure eventual consistency of data so it is impractical to port Fluid to other coding frameworks.